cmoissl/Blazor.Matomo/README.md

 </head>
 ```

-and the following just below your the router:
+and the following just below the router and don't forget to fill in your matomo url and site id:

 ```diff
            </LayoutView>